Board of Directors

 Also a painter, Eric is a member of the artist-run Artists’ Gallery in Lambertville NJ.
 Eric has a degree in Illustration from Parsons The New School of Design.

-Her extensive experience has armed her with strong knowledge in print and digital media.
 She received a BFA degree in Communications Design from Pratt Institute in 2009.

 Adam is Vice President/Creative Director, and Global Head of Creative Services for Morgan Stanley.
 He manages the New York operation and functionally oversees London, Tokyo, and off-site.
 The Creative Services Studio is responsible for the Firm’s print, web, and animation design for both the institutional bank and the retail business.
 Adam has been with Morgan Stanley since 1999.